DS2L/BlockchainLabs/labs/A1/README.md

     scrape_block(15479087, 1)
 ```

 In this exercise, you will run a python code to crawl data from the etherscan website automatically.
-The example code above crawls the etherscan web page  (i.e., https://etherscan.io/txs?block=15479087) to read the first 50 transactions in block `15479087`.
+The example code above crawls the etherscan web page  (i.e., https://etherscan.io/txs?block=15479087) to read the last 50 transactions in block `15479087`.

 To run the python code, you will need a Python runtime and some libraries.
 If your computer does not support Python (yet), you can find installation instructions on
 https://www.python.org/downloads/ for both Windows and Mac machines.
 In addition, the Python libraries can be installed in a Python console: